-Over 30,000 individuals have enrolled in the online EHTER Awareness Level course my team at Wightman & Associates and I developed for the CDC.
+Over 30,000 individuals have enrolled in the online EHTER Awareness Level course my team and I developed for the CDC.

 This course, both the new online training and the original classroom version, has had an enormous impact on the preparedness activities and the level of preparedness among the environmental health workforce throughout the United States and abroad: